madmoonman/mesHM-rel/README.md

 * Generally improved error-handling, logging, output

 ## Change-Log
+### Version 2.0.8, 2021/12/14
+surfaceFeatures relating to a deleted patch in the main STL file will now be automatically removed from surfaceFeatureExtractDict internal cosmetic changes to the logging output

+### Version 2.0.7, 2021/12/10
+New feature: copy bounding box of a patch or refinement region and paste to other refinement region

+### Version: 2.0.6, 2021/12/01
+Error message instead of crash, when trying to open a recent case that was deleted/moved/renamed Internal fix: number of recent paths as specified in the settings is now used (was default value of 8) Abort export for surfaceFeatureExtractDict, if needed stl files are not present

+### Version: 2.0.5, 2021/11/25
+Replaced all output tabs with 4 spaces, also 4 spaces are filtered out when reading the files
+blockMeshEstimator now shows sizes of levels 1, 2 and 3
+New loading bar during reading/setup of the case indicates the application is working Fixed wrong processing of steps to run (castellatedMesh, snap, addLayers)

+### Version: 2.0.4, 2021/11/08
+Fixed wrong processing of "relativeSizes" entry in addLayers subdictionary

 ### Version: 2.0, 2021/11/02
 Original release with new Qt GUI, VTK renderer and overhauled core implementation.